 See More: Benefits of Eating Jackfruit

-The problem of increasing cholesterol gives rise to many serious diseases including heart disease, but it can be easily controlled by adopting healthy eating habits.
+The problem of increasing cholesterol gives rise to many serious diseases including heart disease (Symptoms of Control Cholesterol), but it can be easily controlled by adopting healthy eating habits.
 So let’s know what to eat to reduce cholesterol.

-In addition to vegetables or fruits, dry fruits can also be eaten to reduce cholesterol.
+In addition to vegetables or fruits, dry fruits can also be eaten to reduce cholesterol (Home Remedies of Control Cholesterol).
 Anyway, it is said that for a healthy lifestyle, consume a handful of dry fruits daily.
 The fiber, omega-3 fatty acids and vitamins found in almonds, walnuts and pistachios are helpful in reducing bad cholesterol and increasing good cholesterol.